siriusphp/invokator/docs/1_callable_collection.md

 $processor->processCollection($callables, ' world ');

 // this will
+// 1. trim the parameter => `world`
+// 2. concatenate with "hello " => `hello world`
-// 1. create string `HELLO WORLD`,
+// 3. make the string uppercase => `HELLO WORLD`,
-// 2.
-Write an info message to the logger
+// 4. write the string as an info message to the logger
-// 3. send it to a SlackChannel
+// 5. send the string to a SlackChannel
 ```

 Each type of callables processor has its own quirks that you can learn on the next page.